 Establish a Digital Curfew

 Setting a specific time to turn off all electronic devices before bed can help establish a digital curfew.
 By creating a cut-off point for screen time, we give our brains time to wind down and prepare for sleep.
-It is recommended to avoid screens for at least one hour before bed to allow our bodies to naturally adjust to the dark and promote the production of melatonin.
+Avoiding screens for at least one hour before bed is recommended to allow our bodies to adjust naturally to the dark and promote melatonin production.

 Use Night Mode and Blue Light Filters